-Telescopes are available to adults who are Portage resident cardholders.
-Educators, business owners, and individuals or families that have purchased or otherwise been provided with a resident card may also borrow a telescope.
+Our telescope is available to adults who are Portage resident cardholders.
+Educators, business owners, and individuals or families that have purchased or otherwise been provided with a resident type of membership may also borrow a telescope, however they are not available to borrowers with reciprocal or temporary memberships.
 To reserve a telescope, please visit our catalog or call the Adult Information Desk at (269) 329-4544 ext.
 1.

 Each telescope has an accessory bag with a red light headlamp (so as not to interfere with night vision), a guide to the constellations, a Stellarium Planetarium Software CD, a laminated moon map, and a set of easy-to-follow instructions.